forestryio/forestry.io/hugo/content/blog/circleci-deploy-via-rsync.md

 ---
-title: "CircleCI Followup: Deploying Via rsync"
+title: 'CircleCI Followup: Deploying Via rsync'
-description: 'In this follow-up, we show you how to use CircleCI with the `rsync` utility to deploy your site to any rsync-enabled server'
+description: In this follow-up, we show you how to use CircleCI with the `rsync` utility to deploy your site to any rsync-enabled server
 date: 2018-03-29 12:00:00 +0000
-authors: ['dj-walker']
+authors:
+- dj-walker
 publishdate: 2018-03-29 12:00:00 +0000
 expirydate: 2030-01-01 04:00:00 +0000
 headline: 'CircleCI Followup: Deploying Via rsync'
 textline: 'CircleCI Followup: Deploying Via rsync'
-images: ['/uploads/2018/03/follow-up-circleci-rsync.png']
+images:
+- "/uploads/2018/03/follow-up-circleci-rsync.png"
 categories:
 - CICD
 tags: []
 cta: